 S.N.
 Course List Learning Outcomes Existing Syllabus Suggested Syllabus Remark

 2. GEOG 404 After the

 Economic and completion of this

 Resource course, students Reviewed

 Geography should be able to: Learning

 Describe and develop the outcomes,

 approaches to recommend

 economic and ed books &

-resource a laawina
+resource . l

 geography. e-learning

 Describe the materials

 resource related and

 issues, map them rearranged

-systematically.Explain the the content.
+systematically. the content.

-interference of
+• Explain the interference of

 world trading

 blocs in

 international

 economics.

 Describe the non-

 conventional

-resources and their usability
+resources and

 their usability and apprise

-public about the
+and apprise public about the

 depletion of

 resources.

 Recommended Books:

+1. Contom A (2010) Advanced Economic Communication

 1. Gautam, A. (2010).
 Advanced Economic Geography.
 Allahabad, India: Sharda Pustak Bhawan.